Chinese numismatic charm: Zodiac charms

 A charm depicting the 12 Chinese zodiacs on display at the Östasiatiska Museet.

 Chinese zodiac charms are based on either the twelve animals or the twelve earthly branches of Chinese astrology, based on the orbit of Jupiter, and some zodiac charms feature stellar constellations.
-By the time of the Spring and Autumn period, the twelve earthly branches associated with the months and the twelve animals became linked; during the Han dynasty these also became linked to a person's year of birth.
-Some zodiac charms featured all twelve animals and others might also include the twelve earthly branches.
+By the Spring and Autumn period, the twelve earthly branches associated with the months and the twelve animals were linked; during the Han dynasty, these also became linked to a person's year of birth.
+Some zodiac charms featured all twelve animals, and others might also include the twelve earthly branches.
 They often feature the character gua (挂), which indicates that the charm should be worn on a necklace or from the waist.
 Modern feng shui charms often incorporate the same zodiac-based features.

 Eight Treasures charms

 An Eight Treasures charm with the inscription 長命富貴金玉滿堂 which could be translated as "longevity, wealth and honor", "may gold and jade fill your house (halls)" on display at the Museum of Ethnography, Sweden.

 Chinese Eight Treasures charms (Traditional Chinese: 八寶錢; Simplified Chinese: 八宝钱; Pinyin: bā bǎo qián) depict the Eight Treasures, also known as the "Eight Precious Things" and the "Eight Auspicious Treasures", and refer to a subset of a large group of items from antiquity known as the "Hundred Antiques" (百古) which consists of objects utilised in the writing of Chinese calligraphy such as painting brushes, ink, writing paper and ink slabs, as well as other antiques such as Chinese chess, paintings, musical instruments and various others.
 Those most commonly depicted on older charms are the ceremonial ruyi (sceptre), coral, lozenge, rhinoceros horns, sycees, stone chimes, and flaming pearl.
-Eight Treasures charms can alternatively display the eight precious organs of the Buddha's body, the eight auspicious signs, various emblems of the eight Immortals from Taoism, or eight normal Chinese character.
+Eight Treasures charms can alternatively display the eight precious organs of the Buddha's body, the eight auspicious signs, various emblems of the eight Immortals from Taoism, or eight normal Chinese characters.
 They often have thematic inscriptions.

 Liu Haichan and the Three-Legged Toad charms

 These charms depict Taoist transcendent Liu Haichan, one of the most popular figures on Chinese charms, and the Jin Chan (money frog).
 The symbolism of these charms has regional differences, as in some varieties of Chinese the character "chan" has a pronunciation very similar to that of "coin" (錢 qián).
-The mythical Jin Chan lives on the moon, and these charms symbolize wishing for that which is "unattainable".
+The mythical Jin Chan lives on the moon, and these charms symbolize a wish for the "unattainable".
 This can be interpreted as attracting good fortune to the charm's holder, or that the attainment of money can lure a person to their downfall.